 - Contact a rescue group about taking your pet.

 - If your pet is having behavioral challenges, speak with your veterinarian to ensure the problem is not due to an unknown medical condition.
 Alternatively, pet behaviorists (different than a trainer) can also assist you.
-Our team of staff include a pet behaviorist and we are also happy to help you with behavior and training resources.
+Our team of staff include a pet behavior specialist and we are also happy to help you access behavior and training resources.